Family |

 Verbascum aliciae Post

-• Life-form & habit: Perennial or subshrubby species, 20–50 cm, woody at the base, covered with a dense white woolly tomentum.
+• Life-form & habit: Subshrubby at the base, 20–50 cm tall, covered with a dense white-woolly indumentum.
 Stems rigid, cylindrical, simple or branched.

-• Leaves: Basal and lower cauline leaves petiolate; petiole 2–5 cm; blade oblong or obovate-spatulate, 2–5 × 1–1.5 cm, crenate, obtuse, cuneate at the base.
-Upper cauline leaves shortly petiolate or subsessile, lanceolate or ovate-triangular, cordate or subauriculate at base, shortly acute.
+• Leaves: Basal and lower cauline leaves petiolate, petiole 2–5 cm; blade oblong or obovate-spatulate, 2–5 × 1–1.5 cm, crenate, obtuse, cuneate at base.
+Upper cauline leaves shortly petiolate or subsessile, lanceolate or ovate-triangular, cordate to subauriculate at base, shortly acute.

-• Inflorescence & flowers: Inflorescence very loose, spiciform or branched.
-Flowers fascicled in groups of 2–4 in the axils of bracts, often solitary at the ends of branches.
+• Inflorescence & flowers: Inflorescence lax, spiciform or branched.
+Flowers fasciculate 2–4 at axils, often solitary at tips of branches.
 Bracts lanceolate, acuminate.
-Pedicels up to 5 mm, bearing two small bracteoles.
-Calyx 4–6 mm, with lobes narrowly or broadly lanceolate.
-Corolla yellow, 15–25 mm in diameter, with translucent dots, tomentose on the outside.
-Stamens 5; anthers medifixed; filaments with yellowish hairs, the 2 upper filaments glabrous at the apex.
-Capsule elliptic or ovoid-globular, 4–5 mm long, woolly.
+Pedicels up to 5 mm, with 2 bracteoles.
+Calyx 4–6 mm, lobes lanceolate.
+Corolla yellow, 15–25 mm diam., with translucent punctuations, tomentose outside.

-• Habitat & elevation: Dry regions, steppe environments.
+• Habitat & elevation: Dry regions, steppe slopes.

-• Lebanese distribution: Ouadi Ibrissah, ʿAïnata, Charbine, above Ksara, Source of the Orontes, Qpsseir north of Hermel, Ouadi Sirrine.
+• Lebanese distribution: Ouadi Ibrissah, ‘Aïnata, Charbine, above Ksara.